 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

 Despite being a small town, Woodbridge has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Woodbridge in 2018 was $51,475, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $205,900 for a family of four.
 However, Woodbridge contains both very wealthy and poor people as well.

 Woodbridge is an extremely ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbridge residents report their race to be White, followed by Black or African-American.
-Woodbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.58% of the town’s residents.
-Important ancestries of people in Woodbridge include German, English, African, and Italian.
+Important ancestries of people in Woodbridge include German, English, Irish, Egyptian, and Polish.

 The most common language spoken in Woodbridge is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Arabic.